Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan Mango Cake, Tuna Croquette, and Chocolate Iced Latte - The Bread Blue, Hongdae, Seoul: A vibrant slice of vegan mango cake featuring layers of sponge and cream, topped with a glossy mango glaze and small white decorations, placed on a dark blue plate.
 Beside it is a crispy, golden-brown vegan tuna croquette.
 Accompanying these treats is a tall glass of iced chocolate latte, perfectly chilled and creamy.
 The minimalist café setting with white chairs and a clean aesthetic adds to the overall modern and cozy vibe of the dining experience.

 The Bread Blue is a popular all-vegan bakery in Hongdae.
 They have a self-serve bakery with savory and sweet breads and baked goods.
-You can also order cakes from the counter display as well as made-to-order food like pizza and burgers.

 I got their mango cake, crispy tuna croquette, and chocolate vegan iced latte.
 Prices are pretty affordable and each item I had was solid.
-The cakes were perfectly sweet and moist.
-Would definitely go back again!

 Here are other vegan bakeries in Seoul that I haven’t tried yet: